Our Methodology In 2026

 CompareForexBrokers Methodology

-So far we have reviewed over 67 established forex and CFD brokers (and this is growing) with a major focus on firms that are regulated and active in major global markets.
+We have reviewed over 67 established forex and CFD brokers, and this number continues to grow with a major focus on firms that are regulated and active in major global markets.
 While most brokers product range is similar across the globe, there are occasional differences due to regulatory and even licensing limitations.
-For this reasons our reviews are designed to reflect the regulatory standards and trading conditions that apply to the region we review.
+For this reason, our reviews are designed to reflect the regulatory standards and trading conditions that apply to the region we review.

 In limited cases, we may include brokers based offshore for certain regions.
 This only occurs where the broker has an established operating history, a strong reputation, and credible regulatory oversight in at least one recognised jurisdiction.
-When including offshore brokers for the jurisdiction being reviewed, we always clarify that the broker is not directly regulated in that regions, its just in some cases we find their benefits compelling.
+When including offshore brokers for the jurisdiction being reviewed, we always clarify that the broker is not directly regulated in that region, In some cases, however, we find their benefits compelling.

-While we do review unregulated, we have yet to formally recommend such a brokers.
-We feel there are no benefits that outweigh the their risks (whether real or imagines.
+While we do review unregulated brokers, we have yet to formally recommend any.
+We believe there are no benefits that outweigh their risks (whether real or imagined).

 Our coverage is deepest in Australia and the United Kingdom, where we conduct the most frequent testing and updates.
 We also maintain substantial coverage of Canada, the United States, and the UAE, with growing focus on Thailand.
 Other regions, including the European Union and parts of Asia such as Malaysia, are also covered where broker offerings and regulation meet our standards.